2333263/CGV-Project/README.md

 ## current final goals:
-- shrink sphere hitbox/change it to be better to fix rolling and jumping issues
+- shrink sphere hitbox/change it to be better to fix rolling and jumping issues (currently shrunk)
 - remove clouds from level 2 and 3
 - add comments showing whats subroutine vs scene graph
 - potetnially more world changes (hit target, srhink gate to get to next part of level)
 - change bloom in lvl2
-- in level 2 turn street lights on and also change crosshair to white with black outline
+- in level 2 turn street lights on and also change crosshair to white with black outline (white outline has been added)
 - turn level 1 streelights off
 - Loading screen
 - documentation